 4. Carry out other duties as assigned.

-With Resident Camp Manager, guides the duties of the lifeguards and works with other camp staff.
+With Resident Camp Director, guides the duties of the lifeguards and works with other camp staff.

 Minimum Education and Experience: Incumbent must be at least 21 years of age.
 Incumbent must possess current certification as Waterfront Lifeguard and have supervisory experience.